 This deep dive covers The Impact — From Birmingham to the Civil Rights Act within Birmingham 1963 for GCSE History.
-Revise Birmingham 1963 in America 1920-1973 for GCSE History with 10 exam-style questions and 3 flashcards.
-This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+Revise Birmingham 1963 in America 1920-1973 for GCSE History with 12 exam-style questions and 15 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 3 of 14 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 🔍 The Impact — From Birmingham to the Civil Rights Act